JorySchossau/neuro_animat/README.md

 ```

 ##### Advanced Compilation
 Once you're familiar with building MABE, you may later want to explore altering the build process to exclude or include other modules.
-This is achieved by modifying the resulting **modules.txt** file, a few entries of which look like this:
+This is achieved by modifying the resulting **modules.txt** file, a few entries of which look like this, but the default will be to build the animat 2-Motors configuration:

 ```
 % World